 With over 40 years of litigation experience, Victor provides focused attention to detail and values personal contact with his clients.
 Attorneys often associate with Victor for assistance.
 Since 1999, Victor has been board-certified in Civil Trial and Civil Pretrial Advocacy by the National Board of Trial Advocacy.
 Currently he is a “Senior Specialist.”
-He is a past president of the Trial Lawyers Association of Metropolitan Washington.
-Victor has been listed in Best Lawyers for Washington, DC and Baltimore for over 10 years and has been featured in Washington, DC Super Lawyers, for over 15 years.
+He is a past president of the Trial Lawyers Association of Metropolitan Washington, DC.
+Victor has been listed in Best Lawyers for Washington, DC since 2014 and has been featured in Washington, DC Super Lawyers for over 15 years.
 He practices in Washington D.C. and Maryland, and represents clients in a wide variety of personal injury cases, including medical malpractice, construction, products liability, and automobile collisions.

 Before entering into private practice as a personal injury lawyer, Victor was a trial attorney in the Office of the Attorney General for the District of Columbia, the Civil Rights Division in the U.S. Department of Justice, and at the Office of the Solicitor in the U.S. Department of Labor.
 He has more than 35 years of complex civil litigation experience and is licensed to practice law in Maryland and Washington, DC.